Achievable logoAchievable logo

 Embolism

-Blockage of a blood vessel by an embolus, which is a dislodged blood clot
+Blockage of a blood vessel by an embolus (most commonly a dislodged blood clot)

 Deep vein thrombosis (DVT)

-A disease where a clot forms in the deep veins, most commonly seen in the legs.
-Such clots may dislodge and travel to other parts of the body, like the lungs.
+A condition in which a clot forms in the deep veins, most commonly in the legs.
+The clot can dislodge and travel to other parts of the body, such as the lungs.

 Teratogen

-A drug or any substance that can cause birth defects in the fetus
+A drug or other substance that can cause birth defects in a fetus

 Glaucoma